AbhayTr/FaceTrack/README.md

 ## Prerequisites to deploy and use the Web App
   - **Python** should be installed on the system to run the Backend of the Web App.
   - **Pip** should be installed on the system to install dependencies of the Back End of the Web App.
-  - The following packages should be installed by using pip on the system:

-    (run the following commands on Command Prompt/Terminal after installing python and pip to install them)
+  - The following packages should be installed by using pip on the system (run the following commands on Command Prompt/Terminal after installing python and pip to install them):

     ```bash
     pip install tornado